NINAD-17/Data-Structures-and-Algorithms/[01] Basic/readme.md

 - To use an identifier from the standard library, you need to specify that it belongs to the std namespace using the scope resolution operator `::`.
 - Adding using namespace std at the top of your source code means you won’t have to type the `std::` prefix constantly.
 - However, using this statement can lead to name collisions if you’re using multiple libraries.
+- **Identifiers**: Identifier is a name used to identify a variable or function.
+However, in C++, identifiers are not just limited to variables and functions.
+They can also refer to other entities such as objects, classes, structures, and more.
+- In the context of `std::cout`, `std::cin`, and `std::endl`:
+    - `std::cout` and `std::cin` are objects of the `ostream` and `istream` classes respectively.
+They are used for output and input operations.
+    - `std::endl` is a function that inserts a new line character and flushes the output buffer.
+- When we say `using namespace std`, we’re telling the compiler to look into the std namespace if it doesn’t find an identifier in the current scope.
+This allows us to use cout, cin, endl, and other identifiers from the std namespace directly, without prefixing them with `std::`.

 ## return 0;